fetuffani/TStreamMediaServer/README.md

 TStream started as a POC to allow people to easily stream media content to their network devices using a website format with almost zero configuration.

+Although there are other softwares (like Plex) out there, none of them is easy and simple and many require extensive configurations and are not straightforward.
+So I decided to create my own homestreaming software

 Currently it is being built with NodeJS, React and Bootstrap components in a SPA design (Single Page Application) and no coding patterns are being used at the moment.

 **WARNING:** Although you can technically serve your media files over the web with TStream, it currently does not prevent any unauthorized access and there is no SSL or any kind of encryption over the transmitted data.
 So I do not recommend you to do so yet.